 - Mario Botta

-Every one of his works is covered with a mantle of sacredness, through which he demonstrates the importance of architecture as a means of expression of human memory.
+All his work has a spiritual connotation, through which he demonstrates the importance of architecture as a means of expression of human memory.

-In 1969 Botta opened his own practice in Mendrisio and began a busy career designing highly significant, exemplary works of architecture, including several prominent religious buildings.
+In 1969 he opened his own architectural practice in Mendrisio, beginning a career that would lead to him creating significant, exemplary work, including several religious buildings.

-Around the same time he began his teaching and research career, holding conferences, seminars and courses in Italy and abroad.
+The 1970s saw the beginning of his teaching career and research work, with conferences, seminars and courses in Italy and overseas.

-Botta is an honorary member of numerous architecture institutions and academies, including BDA-Bund Deutscher Architekten, AIA-American Institute of Architects, Accademia di Belle Arti di Brera in Milan, RIBA (Royal Institute of British Architects) in London, and the International Academy of Architecture in Sofia, to mention only a few.
+He is an honorary member of numerous architecture institutions and academies, including: BDA-Bund Deutscher Architekten, AIA-American Institute of Architects, Accademia di Belle Arti di Brera, Milan, RIBA (Royal Institute of British Architects), London and the International Academy of Architecture, Sofia.
 Several universities have awarded him honorary degrees.

 Mario Botta selected works and projects

 - Teatro dell’architettura, Mendrisio (Svizzera), 2017

 - Monastero dei Santi Apostoli Pietro e Andrea, Leopoli (Ucraina), 2014